High Luminosity Large Hadron Collider: Upgrade program of the experiments

 ATLAS: The liquid argon calorimeter at ATLAS will be upgraded to identify the electrons and photons more effectively.
 The main readout electronics of the calorimeter will be completely replaced to let the detector identify rare particle interactions.
 These changes are planned for Long Shutdown 3 (LS3) of LHC.

 CMS: CMS will carry out numerous upgrades to its inner tracking system, the trigger system, the calorimeter, and the muon detection systems during Long Shutdown 2 (LS2) and LS3.
 These changes are based on the expected pile-up densities and increase in radiation due to the higher luminosity.
-Similar changes are also planned for the ATLAS experiment.
+Highlights include a much higher resolution and more radiation hard inner tracker, and the highest energy, position, and timing resolution silicon and scintillator based calorimeter ever produced, with some 6 million silicon channels and 240,000 scintillator channels.
+At over 600 m^{2} of silicon, this will be the largest silicon detector by area.

 FASER-2: LHC's FASER experiment will undergo several upgrades and be turned into FASER-2 to fully utilize HL-LHC's capabilities.
 It will have a decay volume of 10 m^{3}, which is 3 orders of magnitude higher than FASER and will increase the sensitivity range by 4 orders of magnitude.
 It will probe into the regime of dark photons, dark Higgs bosons, heavy neutral leptons, and weak gauge boson coupling.
 It will also have the subdetector FASERnu for neutrino and antineutrino observations.

 LHCb: LHCb will receive reduced aperture central vacuum chambers during LS2.
 The Vertex Locator (VELO) detector, which measures the primary and displaced vertices of short-lived particles, will be enhanced to meet the increased radiation and particle interaction rates.

 MoEDAL: For LHCs Run-3 MoEDAL will implement a new sub-detector called MoEDAL's Apparatus for the detection of Penetrating Particles (MAPP).
 For HL-LHC MAPP-1 would be upgraded to MAPP-2.

 Scattering and Neutrino Detector (SND): SND and will begin its first operation only in 2022, during the LHC Run-3.
 The upgrade plan for SND at HL-LHC is to continue developing the detector with the aim of improving the statistics of collision events, and expand its pseudorapidity range for studies of heavy-quark production and neutrino interactions.

 TOTEM: The TOTEM-CMS collaboration, which has been operating the Proton Precision Spectrometer (PPS) since 2016, will measure the central-exclusive production events at the HL-LHC with an upgraded version of the near-beam PPS.